dszakallas/profile/src/_posts/2025-09-21-switching-to-fido2.md

 eval $(ssh-agent -P $SSH_FIDO_LIB -s) ssh-add -S $SSH_FIDO_LIB ~/.ssh/id_ed25519_sk
 ```

+> 💡 If you'd rather confirm adding keys to the agent using a GUI prompt
+> you might want to try [this small utility](https://github.com/theseal/ssh-askpass).

 This works, but it's temporary.
 Making this change permanent on macOS is complicated because
 the system-wide `ssh-agent` is protected by System Integrity Protection (SIP), and its